General Data Protection Regulation

 This notice explains what information we collect when we collect it and how we use your personal information.
 During the course of our activities, we will process personal data (which may be held on paper, electronically, or otherwise) about you and we recognise the need to treat it in an appropriate and lawful manner.
 The purpose of this notice is to make you aware of how we will handle your information.

-We take the issue of security and data protection very seriously and strictly adhere to guidelines published in the Data Protection Act of 2018 and the General Data Protection Regulation (EU) 2016/679 which is applicable from the 25th May 2018, together with any domestic laws subsequently enacted.
+We take the issue of security and data protection very seriously and strictly adhere to guidelines published in the UK General Data Protection Regulation, the Data Protection Act 2018 and the Data (Use and Access) Act 2025.

-We are notified as a Data Controller with the Office of the Information Commissioner under registration number Z6295637 and we are the data controller of any personal data that you provide to us.
+We are notified as a Data Controller with the Information Commission under registration number Z6295637 and we are the data controller of any personal data that you provide to us.

 We collect information about you: